DeviprasadShetty9833/Battleship/README.md

 ▶️ Run the Game:
 <br> 1.
 Copy the source code from the file : src.c
 <br> 2.
-Paste on a Python file & save it as " Battleship.py "
+Paste the code on a Python file & save it as " Battleship.py "

 🎮 Controls:
 Mouse Click: